 On the basis of previous studies,^{16,17} we developed the objective criteria for classifying dishes into staple food, main dish, and side dish.
-We ultimately adopted Shiobara's classification, in which staple foods, main dishes, and side dishes are defined by the weight of ingredients commonly recognized by the general public, rather than by nutrient weight.
+We finally adopted Shiobara's classification in which staple food, main dish, and side dish are defined by the weight of ingredients familiar to the general public rather than the weight of nutrients.
 All dishes were classified based on the weight of the primary ingredients.
 Shiobara defined staple food, main dish, and side dish as a dish containing \geq 50 g of the primary ingredients based on Adachi's definition of staple food, main dish, and side dish.9 If a dish is <50 g, Shiobara defined it as a small staple food, small main dish, or small side dish.
 Based on Shiobara's definition, we developed new classification criteria for staple food, main dish, and side dish.
 Moreover, dish codes were assigned to each dish category.
-The 5 modifications from Shiobara's classification are as follow: (1) when one dish corresponds to multiple definitions, it is classified as a combination dish, (2) soup is also classified in the same manner as (1), (3) alcohol is included in the beverage category, (4) the definition of a "small" dish is changed to ≥ 25 to <50 g, and (5) a dish <25 g is classified as "others."
-To account for the possibility that participants consumed multiple small dishes, two or more "small" dishes were upgraded.
-For example, two small staple foods were evaluated as a single staple food.
+There were 5 modifications from Shiobara's classification as follows: (1) when one dish corresponds to multiple definitions, it is classified as a combination dish, (2) soup is also classified in the same manner as (1), (3) alcohol includes the beverage category, (4) "Small" definition is changed to a dish of ≥ 25 and < 50 g, and (5) a dish of < 25 g is classified as "others."
+Considering the possibility that participants consumed several types of small dishes, two or more "small" dishes were upgraded.
+For instance, two small staple foods were evaluated as staple foods.